MihailoIsakov/layer_multiplex_nn/README.txt

-This repository is an ongoing project on layer multiplexing of neural network ASCS lab- BOSTON UNIVERSITY
+This is an 8 bit multiplier (floating point)
+ASCS lab- BOSTON UNIVERSITY